 Some may require you to pay your way through, but if you are lucky and the company feels you can offer professional value, you could get paid internships abroad, which in some cases, can cover your expenses.

-Other ways to travel as an intern can be interning in the field of journalism or reporting or interning with a production company and assisting a production in process.
+Other ways to travel as an intern can be interning in the field of journalism or reporting or interning with a production company and assisting production in the process.

 When looking for internships, remember that travel for interns, especially paid travel, has been seriously impacted by the pandemic.